slatedocs/slate/source/includes/acts/get_api.md

 ## Retrieve data from Database Table

 This section outlines the various GET APIs available for fetching data from different tables.
 Each API provides the capability to retrieve specific data based on provided parameters.
-Pagination support is available for managing large datasets effectively.
+Pagination support is available for managing large datasets effectively.The user can pass the set of parameters of same or different filter options at once .

 ### 1. Attribute Type Table

 This section outlines the process of retrieving data from the Attribute Type table using the dedicated API endpoint.
-The endpoint facilitates the retrieval of all data from the Attribute Type table or enables the selection of specific information by including Attribute IDs and Attribute Types.
+The endpoint facilitates the retrieval of all data from the Attribute Type table or enables the selection of specific information by including Attribute Ids and Attribute Types.
 Additionally, the Attribute Type endpoint supports pagination to effectively manage larger datasets.

 > Example Request